mendoza-cm/Human-vs-Bot/README.md

 ---

 ## 📊 Simulating Data
-This module focuses on simulating test data to perform analyis on in R and Python; this project will be expanded to include SQL.
+This module focuses on simulating test data to perform analyis in R and Python; this project will be expanded to include SQL.

 ### 📁 Files
   - helperFunctions_simulateCases — Contains all helper functions used to generate synthetic response data for both human and bot users.
-  - simulatedData_andPrep — creates training and test data management
+  - simulatedData_andPrep — creates training and test data frames; encompasses data management

 ### 🧠 Overview
 This project was sparked by an unexpected failure: I was unable to scrape a website using standard R tools.
 That led me to consider the problem from another angle: how do we distinguish bot behavior from human behavior?
+And if I cannot get it from the internet, can I just simulate it.

 In our current digital environment, one possible differentiator is timing.
-Specifically, if bots and humans follow different time distributions between responses, could that be used as a basis for classification?
+Specifically, if bots and humans follow different time distributions for response times; could that be used as a basis for classification?

 The main goal of this module is to simulate realistic user session data, where each session consists of multiple responses, each with a timestamp.
 The output includes:
 - a unique `id` per user